tullowhurler/DatarepAPI/README.md

 I had an issue with the gitignore for the DBconfig file, I tried to include it in the gitignore but was commited to GitHub anyway.

 I installed flask through venv and saved everything in requirements.txt

+The sqlcode.txt file contains the sql code that I ran through a WAMP server to create the database cars for this project.